Book Chats on Booklovers.

 Robert Service.
 1874 - 1958.

-[Note added January 2019.
-Over two years have now passed and our correspondence is flourishing.
-A remarkable story of courage and determination is emerging, but more of that later...maybe in the Spring of 2019.]
+[Note added June 2020.
+Over four years have now passed and our correspondence is flourishing.
+A remarkable story of courage and determination is emerging, but more of that later...maybe in Summer 2020.]